gfMateus99/Master_Thesis/README.md

 **Thesis objective:** Master thesis developed in collaboration with Novobanco.
 The objective is to use interpretable machine learning models to predict computational usage of the novobanco data center.
 In addition, we develop a novel method using NLP techniques to explore the impact of human context on novobanco data center usage.

 **Note:** This repository presents only the most important code scripts developed for the objective of this thesis.
-Some other scripts (for creating the plots, managing parts of data, etc...) are not shown in this script.
+Some other scripts (for creating the plots, managing parts of data, etc...) are not shown in this repository.

 **Built With:**